 If you are a guy searching the internet for the best Iceland packing list, we got you covered!
 There isn’t much information out there when it comes to what men should wear in Iceland, so we created the ultimate guide below.
-After visiting Iceland twice in the span of eight months, we know the importance of being prepared for the crazy weather and epic adventures that are found in Iceland.
+After visiting Iceland twice in the span of eight months and taking an epic Iceland road trip, we know the importance of being prepared for the crazy weather and epic adventures that are found in Iceland.
 Figuring out what to wear in Iceland doesn’t have to be confusing or difficult and you can pick up everything you need online if you live in a warm place like we do.

 The Ultimate Iceland Packing List For Men